This morning, while on my shopping round, I paused at the local farmers market and there was a stall that had a display of vintage Teddy Bears,

 His aviator friend is a new addition, although he does appear to be missing his biplane.
 I do have other plushies, and I am particularly proud of this mob.

 The LGM from Toy Story I bought in Hong Kong in 2010, and almost everybody knows the Minions.
 The pink dog is Courage the Cowardly Dog and the odd fellow next to him is a Zombie from “Plants vs Zombies”.
 Given this mob I really need more teddy bears!
-I also used to have a large doll collection, although that has been seriously cut down, more about them may be found on the Tumbling Twinns webpage.
+I also used to have a large doll collection, although that has been seriously cut down.
+I have since disposed of some of my plushies too… but I see I have acquire others.

 And I seem to recall a whole host of assorted dogs, cats, dragons and city stomping monsters, but that is a different story altogether.